spzSource/spzSource.github.io/_posts/2021-07-27-azure-functions-zero-downtime-deployment-using-slots.md

 tags: devops, deployment, continuous, CD, azure, functions, slots, guide
 ---

-I found it useful to highlight the approach of zero-downtime deployment in context of Azure Functions as well as a few "pain points", because the standard documentation does not explain all nuances (there are a lot of nuances by the way :smile:).
+I found it useful to highlight the approach of zero-downtime deployment in context of Azure Functions as well as a few "pain points", because the standard documentation does not explain all nuances (there are a lot of nuances by the way).

 ## Context